StefanosGregory/bookshop_eshop/README.md

-# Website, eshop for bookstore company
+# Website, eshop for bookstore

 My first assignment on web technologies.
 A simple 100% working website using: